The best student credit cards in Canada for 2023

 - There are caps on the bonus spend categories: 3% on the first $500 you spend on groceries per month, with everything over that earning the base 0.5% earn rate.
 That said, it’s a monthly cap, so you start again the first of the month.

-- No earn rate for transportation or gas, as it’s in the “everything else” pile at 0.05%.
+- No boosted =earn rate for transportation or gas, as it’s in the “everything else” pile at 0.05%.
 That means Ubers, too.

 CIBC Dividend Visa for Students

 At a glance: Earn 2% on groceries, then 1% dining, gas, transportation and recurring bill payments, and then earn 0.5% cash back on everything else.
-But a cool bonus is access to SPC+, which is a student discount program, with deals from Apple Music to Zaful fashions.
+But a cool bonus is free access to SPC+, which is a student discount program, with deals from Apple products to fashion.

 - Annual fee: $0

-- Earn rate: Earn 2% on groceries; 1% on gas, transportation, dining and recurring payments; and 0.5% cash back on all other purchases.
+- Earn rate: Earn 2% on groceries; 1% on gas, EV charging, transportation, dining and recurring payments; and 0.5% cash back on all other purchases.

-- Welcome bonus: Welcome Offer: Get $60 cash back after you make your first purchase within the first 4 months!†
+- Welcome bonus: You can Earn $60 in cash back after you make your first purchase within the first 4 months.
+Offer not available to QC residents.
+Terms and conditions apply.

-- The earning on spend category caps are high: $80,000 in net purchases or $20,000 on grocery, gas, transportation, dining and recurring payments.
+- The spending category caps are high: $80,000 in net purchases or $20,000 on grocery, gas, transportation, dining and recurring payments in one calendar year.

 - On top of earning points, you can also save $0.10 per litre at select Pioneer, Fas Gas, Ultramar and Chevron gas stations when you link your card with the Journee rewards program from CIBC.